My rhubarb patch was the inspiration for this Old Fashioned Rhubarb Loaf. Rhubarb is a great late spring/early summer

 - Whisk together the flour, baking powder, baking soda and salt, set aside.

 - In the bowl of a standup mixer cream the butter and sugar together until fluffy.
 Add the eggs one at a time mixing well after each then add the vanilla.
-Alternatively add the flour with the milk and sour cream, starting and finishing with the flour.
+Add the flour with the milk and sour cream in batches, starting and finishing with the flour.
 Mix well.
 Fold in the rhubarb.

 - Pour into the prepared loaf pan, smooth top and bake for 60-70 min. until a tester comes out clean.
 Let cool 10 min. and then remove from pan and cool further on a wire rack.
 Store in an air tight container for a few days if needed.